oruehenbeck/django_dynamic_sites/docs/usage.rst

 - in the admin menu
 - go to Dynamic_Sites/Templates

-Templates need a name for your own convenients and a path.
+Templates need a name for your own convenience and a path.
 The path has to have the same format as if you would specify a template_name in a view.